 We do not recommend consuming any alcohol while using medical cannabis.

-Both medicinal cannabis and black market cannabis come from the same species family, however, there are many differences between the resultant products:
+Both medicinal cannabis and black market cannabis can be derived from the same cannabis strain.
+However, there are many differences between the resultant products:

 When you are in possession of your medical cannabis, you must carry it in the original packaging with a valid medical document label attached.